Start

 Logistic regression

-Note August 2017: Due to other research commitments, I will not have time to engage in pure methodological research or discussions about logistic regression and related topics in the foreseeable future.
+Note from Carina, August 2017: Due to other research commitments, I will not have time to engage in pure methodological research or discussions about logistic regression and related topics in the foreseeable future.
 For anyone interested, I provide a link to an unsubmitted article draft from April 2017.
 I had planned to do more work on it but will not have the time, so I instead publish it online only.
 Please note that I will not have time to respond to questions about the manuscript.
 Feel free to develop these insights, as long as you cite the source.